entities NPM version Downloads Node.js CI

 Why should I use entities instead of alternative modules?

-As of April 2022, entities is a bit faster than other modules.
-Still, this is not a very differentiated space and other modules can catch up.
+As of September 2025, entities is faster than other modules.
+Still, this is not a differentiated space and other modules can catch up.

 More importantly, you might already have entities in your dependency graph (as a dependency of eg. cheerio, or htmlparser2), and including it directly might not even increase your bundle size.
 The same is true for other entity libraries, so have a look through your node_modules directory!